 "Let all that you do be done in love"

 Spirituality makes us who we are.
 It is our ability to reflect about our beliefs.
 Spirituality is not the same as having a religion or faith; a person can be spiritual without having a particular faith.
 It is being able to inform our perspective on life and our interest in and respect for different people's faiths, feelings and values.
 It is those times in our everyday lives that affect or change us in order to make us a better person.
-It helps us to think about who we are, how we can improe the lives of others and as a result improve our happiness throught sharing, caring and being kind.
+It helps us to think about who we are, how we can improve the lives of others and as a result improve our happiness through sharing, caring and being kind.
 Spirituality allows us to experience and appreciate the beauty of our world and all things great.
 It is that sense of enjoyment and being fascinated in learning about ourselves, others, the world around us and beyond.

 In this sense, spirituality and our school vision - Let all that you do be done in love - are intertwined: love for ourselves, love for one another, love for our world and love for learning.
 It is our aim to find effective ways of developing our pupils aspirations; their sense of identity, self-worth and belonging; their principles, beliefs and values; their appreciation of the world around them, encouraging them to take responsibility and become conscious of the choices they make.